-4.4.16 Classification
+4.4.14 Individual and Team Classification

-- a) The contest shall be run as a knockout tournament. - b) The competitor who obtains the highest score in points shall be the winner of each heat. - c) A competitor shall be eliminated from the competition when he has lost two heats. - d) Each round shall be randomly drawn (subject to 4.4.16.j)) from the competitors remaining in the competition. - e) In the event of an unmatched competitor remaining in any round, that competitor shall be matched with the first competitor drawn (subject to 4.4.16.j)) in the next round and if he is not first eliminated in each successive round, unless such time as there is again an unmatched competitor remaining in a round.
-At that time these two competitors shall be matched (subject to 4.4.16.j)) to complete that round. - f) Individual and team standings will be based on the number of heats won.
-Losses will not be subtracted.
+- a) The contest shall be run as a knockout tournament. - b) The competitor who obtains the highest score in points shall be the winner of each heat. - c) A competitor shall be eliminated from the competition when he has lost two heats. - d) Each round shall be randomly drawn (subject to 4.4.14.e)) from the competitors remaining in the competition. - e) Previous opponents and competitors of the same nationality shall be drawn apart if possible with competitors of the same nationality to fly against each other only if there are no remaining opponents. - Defending champions, not members of their national team, are considered as individuals not possessing any specific nationality.